-With the goal of protecting federal contract information (FCI) and controlled unclassified information (CUI) within the contracting community, Cybersecurity Maturity Model Certification (CMMC) will be a requirement for participation in some DoD request for information (RFIs) and request for proposals (RFPs) in 2020, ultimately expanding to all DoD procurement in future years.
+With the goal of protecting federal contract information (FCI) and controlled unclassified information (CUI) within the Department of Defense (DoD) contracting community, Cybersecurity Maturity Model Certification (CMMC) will be a requirement for participation in some DoD request for information (RFIs) and request for proposals (RFPs) in 2020, ultimately expanding to all DoD procurement by fiscal year 2026 (FY2026).
 CMMC will apply to both prime and subcontractors.

 Baker Tilly’s CMMC services are designed to support organizations that are required to obtain their CMMC certification.

-Based on current CMMC guidance, we can help your organization think through the level and the scope for your CMMC.
+Based on current CMMC guidance, we can help your organization think through the level and the scope for your CMMC requirement that stems from the Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7021.
 This could include evaluating if the commercial item exception applies and/or recommending how to best define your scope, and support your representations that CUI does not exist outside of that boundary.
 Additionally, we can help you determine when or how to use the enclave concept for separate scope.

 Using our extensive understanding of cybersecurity, NIST SP 800-171 and the requirements of the CMMC model, we help map your existing controls to the CMMC model, identify gaps between your controls and the CMMC model and provide recommendations for remediating those control gaps.
 This can be in a mock assessment or more advisory structure to suit your needs.